-Experience Tokyo’s Shinto Meiji Shrine, the historic Imperial Palace, and modern Ginza district.
+Experience Tokyo’s ancient Shinto Meiji Shrine and modern Ginza district.
 Visit Mt.
 Fuji-Hakone-Izu National Park, and spend the night at a ryokan, a traditional Japanese inn.
-Explore Takayama’s ancient streets and houses and Kanazawa’s famed Kenrokuen Gardens.
-In Kyoto, Japan’s cultural capital, attend a traditional Japanese tea ceremony and embark on a cycling tour through the grounds of the Imperial Palace and Gion district.
-Optional Hiroshima post-trip extension available.
+Explore Takayama’s ancient streets and Kanazawa’s famed Kenrokuen Gardens.
+Attend a traditional Japanese tea ceremony and embark on a cycling tour through the grounds of Kyoto’s Imperial Palace.
+Optional Hiroshima post-tour extension.

 Depart your home for Tokyo, Japan.

 Upon arrival in Japan’s capital, we transfer to our hotel.
 As guests’ arrival times may vary, we have no scheduled activities or meals planned.
-Dai-ichi Deluxe Hotel
+Dai-ichi Hotel Tokyo

 Today we travel first by bullet train then by Wide View Hida express train to lovely Takayama in the Japanese Alps, considered one of the country’s most attractive towns with its 16th-century castle and old-style buildings.
 Our explorations center on three narrow streets in the San-machi-suji district where merchants lived amidst the authentically preserved small inns, teahouses, and sake breweries.
 This afternoon we attend a traditional Japanese tea ceremony, an historic ritual of form, grace, and spirituality.
 Hida Hotel Plaza (B,D)